 My late father was early into software development in the late 1950’s.
 He worked for the Irish national transport company, a Government owned semi-state company who were one of the first organizations in Ireland to computerize.

-The software department had about 60 staff who worked in teams of six to eight people, with each team dedicated to a system such as payroll, accounts, bus scheduling, train signalling, etc. If a system was very large or needed to be developed quickly, two to three teams could be working on it at one time.
-Each team was a unit that included system analyst/designers, Cobol programmers, testers and the team lead was a hands-on senior person, usually the analyst/designer.
+The software department had about 60 staff, they worked in teams of 6-8 people, with each team dedicated to a system, such as payroll, accounts, bus scheduling, train signalling, etc. If a system was very large or needed to be developed fast then 2-3 teams could be working on it at one time.
+Each team was a unit that included system analyst/designers, Cobol programmers, testers and the team lead was a hand ‘s-on senior person, usually the analyst/designer.
 The team ‘owned’ their system and were responsible for bug fixing, ongoing modifications, rewrites and system upgrades.
-If a system was down for any reason then the team didn’t have to be asked to stay and work late into the night, into next day and even the following day, if required, until the problem was resolved – they did this naturally.
+If a system was down for any reason then the team didn’t have to be asked to stay and work late into the night, into next day and even the following day if required until the problem was resolved – they did this naturally.
 I recall one time my Dad being in the office for most of three days solid helping to get the payroll back up and running so bus and train staff could be paid on Friday.
 I also remember he enjoyed staying up late at night meaning he would usually be last up in the morning in our house and consequently mostly late for work.
-Given the dedication and flexibility my Dad and his colleagues showed in terms of supporting their systems, their time was never watched by senior management – it was a ‘get the job done’ work environment with a collaborative flat structure and a great atmosphere – very like agile today.
+Given the dedication and flexibility my Dad and his colleagues showed in terms of supporting their systems, their time was never watched by senior management – it was ‘a get the job done’ work environment with a collaborative flat structure and a great atmosphere – very like agile today.

 The early and late eras of my father’s career prove to me that agile only thrives in a trust based engaging environment, where people are valued and have a sense of direction, purpose, ownership and accountability so they get the job done!